Para-Lang/para-compiler/docs/source/libpbl_ref/index.rst

 ********************************************
-Welcome to the Para-C Base Library Reference
+Welcome to the Para Base Library Reference
 ********************************************

 Nothing to see here yet.
-Expect changes when Para-C moves out of early development
+Expect changes when Para moves out of early development